kubernetes/website/docs/concepts/service-catalog/index.md

 ![Provision a Service](/images/docs/service-catalog-provision.svg){:height="80%" width="80%"}

 1. When the `ServiceInstance` resource is created, Service Catalog initiates a *Provision Instance* call to the external Service Broker.
-1. The Service Broker creates a new instance of the Managed Service and returns an HTTP 200 response if the provisioning was successful.
+1. The Service Broker creates a new instance of the Managed Service and returns an HTTP response.
 1. A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can then check the status of the instance to see if it is ready.

 ### Binding to a Managed Service